challet/MooPlay/README.md

 Unit Tests
 ----------

-About [http://mooplay.challet.eu/Specs/?specs=master](a hundred tests are running) on each new step, to make sure all the functionnalities are available.
+About [a hundred tests are running](http://mooplay.challet.eu/Specs/?specs=master) on each new step, to make sure all the functionnalities are available.

 Any feedback or ideas about a feature ?
 ---------------------------------------